 Natural Bridge Wildlife Ranch

 When we arrived at the ranch we stopped into the restaurant to visit the restroom.
-Then we had fun being entertained by the Gibbons.
+Then, the Gibbons entertained us.
 Their shouts, that sound like a car alarm going off, and swinging antics were hilarious.
 After the Gibbons we checked out the Lemurs and then visited the Giraffes.

 Then it was time to hop in the truck and take the 6 mile tour of the 450 acre ranch.
 The horned animals made me a little nervous but we made it through without getting any scratches on my husband’s new truck.